If a cow has parasites, will it pass into their milk?

 You really need to know what she tested it with.
 If it was a galvanometer, it's rubbish.

-Morag and Jenny (Jerseys), 18 Charolais cows, 4 Limousin cows, Wilbur the Charolais bull, Dale (Belted Galloway cow - strange and unusual animal), 1 dairy/beefer steer (Chocko), 3 dorper ewes and 1 ram, 12 chooks, a dog and a cat.
+Morag and Jenny (Jerseys), 16 Charolais cows, 4 Limousin cows, Wilbur the Charolais bull, Chocko (JerseyXAngus steer) 1 dairy/beefer calf (Bikky), 2 dorper ewes and 1 ram and two ewe lambs, 12 chooks, a dog and a cat.
 Fruit, veg and as much cow poop as I want.
 Heaven!

 People can get flukes from eating certain sea food but I could not find anything that said we get it from cattle since it must go through the snail phase to become infectious.
 It seems a fecal test is your best bet to know what you are dealing with, if anything.